 Also, consider your regular recreational spending habits.
 For example, let’s say you stop by your favorite coffee shop every morning before work, and you pay roughly $10 for breakfast.
 If you work 5 days a week, that’s $50 a week, $200 a month, or $2,400 a year that you’re spending on breakfast.
 When you start looking at the bigger picture, those small purchases start having a big impact.

 Start budgeting and find new sources of income.

 Once you’ve taken a closer look at your finances and your spending habits, it’s time to start budgeting.
-Evaluate how much of an income you make each month versus how much of that income you need to spend on essentials.
+Evaluate how much income you make each month versus how much of that income you need to spend on essentials.
 Then with whatever is leftover from that, think about how much you need to spend paying off your debts.
 If your income is lower than what you’re spending, it may be a good idea to find another source of income.
-Whether you get a part-time job, babysit your neighbour’s kids, or even start a small business, there are many ways you can find another source of income.
+Whether you get a part-time job, babysit your neighbor’s kids, or even start a small business, there are many ways you can find another source of income.
 Don’t be afraid to get creative and think outside the box.

-Even if you don’t have the time to pick up another job, sell items from around your house that you no longer use like old clothes or electronics.
+Even if you don’t have the time to pick up another job, sell items from around your house that you no longer use, like old clothes or electronics.
 You’d be surprised by how much income you could have stored up in the attic, hidden in the garage, or tucked away in your closet.